geeksforsocialchange/gfsc-v3/content/blog/2018/placecal-story-so-far/index.md

 Despite the current focus on high tech solutions, [most people’s IT skills are actually very poor](https://www.nngroup.com/articles/computer-skill-levels/), with up to 40% of the _working-age_ population struggling with basic skills like deleting an email.
 For older people it is likely much, much worse: see the graph below.
 With a project focusing on older people we knew this was likely to be much, much worse.
 We currently exist in a bubble where the most technically able 1–5% or so are making apps and websites for a high tech audience, while the average person installs [zero new apps a month](https://techcrunch.com/2017/08/25/majority-of-u-s-consumers-still-download-zero-apps-per-month-says-comscore/), for example.
 We needed a completely different approach — one focused around _capability_, not products.

-{{<image-with-caption/start "https://cdn-images-1.medium.com/max/3036/1*UpF-fU9lnboCpJ9A7hZMZg.png" "Internet use stats showing a huge drop-off for over 70s" "frame">}}
+{{<image-with-caption/start src="https://cdn-images-1.medium.com/max/3036/1*UpF-fU9lnboCpJ9A7hZMZg.png" alt="Internet use stats showing a huge drop-off for over 70s" classList="image--frame">}}
 Internet use stats showing a huge drop-off for over 70s[^1]
 {{<image-with-caption/end>}}